 Abstract

-Seasonal spatio-temporal variation in habitat quality leads to the spectacle of billions of animals migrating between different environments around the world.
+Seasonal spatio-temporal variation in habitat quality leads to animals migrating between different environments around the world.
 Whereas mean population timing of migration is often fairly well understood, explanations for variation in migratory timing within populations are often lacking.
-State-specific tradeoffs may be an understudied mechanism that can explain this differential migration.
-We introduce a model based on size-specific tradeoffs between migration and growth in a low growth, low predation and a high growth, high predation habitat.
-We predict that optimal migratory timing occurs when individuals move from their natal habitat as soon as this ratio becomes more favorable in the alternative habitat.
-We then compare these model predictions to empirical data on three years of migratory movement from natal to feeding habitat.
-Both our model and the empirical data show that large individuals, which have a lower predation risk, move earlier than smaller individuals.
-Furthermore, our model predicts that the observed difference between early and late migrants should occur most often at intermediate values of growth differential between the two habitats, suggesting that it is not merely high growth potential but rather the tradeoff between predation and growth that shapes differential migration patterns.
-These results highlight the importance of tradeoffs in differential migration, which have so far been understudied and undervalued.
+Condition-dependent tradeoffs may be an understudied mechanism that can explain this differential migration.
+We introduce a model based on size-specific tradeoffs between migration and growth in seasonal environments .
+We predict that migratory timing occurs when individuals move from their natal habitat as soon as the ratio predation to growth becomes slightly favorable in the alternative habitat.
+We compare our model predictions to empirical data on three years of migratory movement from natal to feeding habitat.
+Both our model and the empirical data show that large individuals, which have a lower predation risk in the natal habitat, move earlier than smaller individuals.
+Our model also predicts that the observed difference between early and late migrants occur most often at low values of growth differential between the two habitats, suggesting that it is not merely high growth potential but rather the tradeoff between predation and growth that shapes differential migration patterns.
+These results show tradeoffs in differential migration are needed to understand metapopulation persistence in dynamic landscapes

 Introduction